carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 * During the dataset collection and construction stage
 * When humans make decisions refining and reinforcing a models learning
-* Applying the outputs of the model once built
+* Interpretation and application of decisions made by the model to real world scenarios

 ### Bias in dataset collection and construction